gsanroma/gsanroma.github.io/_posts/2019-09-15-career-transition.md

 Why I have decided to go to industry ?
 One reason is the limited career paths.
 It is still not clear to me whether alternative career paths are possible beyond leading a research group or teaching, for example a more technical path.
 They say there are staff scientist positions in some public institutes, but these type of positions are like unicorns to me.
 Adding to that is the lack of long-term perspectives in academia.
 Since I finished the PhD, I've been chasing post-doc positions across different universities and countries.
-This was OK in the beginning but is increasingly bothering me with the time, especially since my family has been growing.
+This was OK in the beginning but is increasingly bothering me with the time, especially since my family has grown.

 I believe the PhD and post-doc communities would greatly benefit from exposure to a range of career options inside and outside of academia.
 I believe the same research institutes should facilitate this exposure through career advise centers.
 Otherwise, it is easy to get isolated doing your own work and lose sight of other options.